How to eliminate rats in the garden

 Ensure when you’ve harvested any produce, that it’s securely stored.
 Rats will also eat seeds, so make sure they are securely stored too.
 If you suspect that stored or growing crops have been nibbled by rats, don’t eat them.

-It’s well known that Rats can’t stand the smell of peppermint oil (available on Amazon).
+It’s well known that Rats can’t stand the smell of peppermint oil.
 It’s a highly effective way to get rid of rats in the garden.

 Add 100 per cent pure peppermint oil to moisten cotton balls and place them around the garden.
 Also, place some in the garage and shed.
 You’ll need to top up the oil every few days.